What makes a resilient watershed?

 Partners and Supporters

-Riparian areas are the lands adjacent to streams, rivers, lakes and wetlands, where the vegetation and soils are strongly influenced by the presence of water.
-Although they make up only a small fraction of the land, they are among the most productive and valuable of all landscape types and have been the focus of conflicts between resource users.
-Riparian areas are formed as the result of water, soil and vegetation interacting with one another.
+Riparian areas are the lands adjacent to streams, rivers, lakes and wetlands, where vegetation and soils are influenced by the presence of water.
+Although they make up only a small fraction of the land, they are among the most productive and valuable of all landscape types and are often the focus of conflicts between resource users.

-Ecosystem services are the benefits humans derive from the physical, chemical, and biological functions of healthy ecosystems such as riparian areas and wetlands.
-Ecosystem services contribute to “making human life both possible and worth living”, that is why we value them.
-For example, carbon sequestration, the process of removing and storing atmospheric carbon dioxide, is an important ecosystem service provided by healthy vegetation that ensures better quality air for humans.
+Ecosystem or ecological services are the benefits derived from physical, chemical, and biological functions of healthy ecosystems.
+These services contribute in many ways to making life possible, that is why we value them!
+For example carbon capture, the process of removing and storing atmospheric carbon dioxide, is an important ecosystem service provided by healthy vegetation that ensures air quality.
 A healthy riparian buffer has the potential to sequester a large amount of carbon dioxide through photosynthesis.
 This is just one of the many ecosystem services that healthy riparian areas can provide.

 The Alberta WPAC Riparian Web Portal